Executive resume trends – and the entire world of communications – have changed forever.

 Executive Resume Trend #4: Improve Keyword Density.

-If you’re confused as to what keywords look like or how they’re used, browse a job posting and look for the major skill sets noted in the job requirements.
-Often, these will be terms that describe your expertise, such as Solution Selling, Account Management, Software Development, P&L, Agile, Mergers, Capital Raising, or Market Strategy.
+If you’re confused as to what keywords you should use, browse a job posting and look for the major skill sets noted in the requirements.
+You’ll see terms such as Solution Selling, Account Management, Digital Transformation, Software Development, P&L, Agile, Mergers, Capital Raising, or Market Strategy.

 Executive Resume Trend #5: Update Strategically.